-We love the book based literacy sets from Experience Preschool.
-For this month’s dinosaur theme one of the books included was Jurassic Jam.
-I added the puzzle pieces to a sensory bin of kinetic sand and dinosaur counters to create an inviting way to offer a puzzle and sensory play together.
+Ever notice your stack of puzzles is not getting much play?
+Try puzzles in a new way by adding puzzle pieces to a sensory bin activity.
+We love the book-based literacy sets from Experience Preschool.
+For this month’s dinosaur theme, one of the books included was Jurassic Jam.
+I added the puzzle pieces to a sensory bin of kinetic sand and dinosaur counters to create an inviting way to offer a Simple Sensory Bin + Puzzle Play Activity for Preschoolers.
+This early learning idea is a fun activity for kids of all ages.
+Adding puzzle pieces from two puzzles makes it more challenging for older kids.

 Sensory Bin + Puzzle – Jurassic Jam